-We offer a range of resources, opportunities and events with the intention of encouraging undergraduates to learn more about oncology and to increase awareness of clinical oncology at undergraduate level.
-Information about all these can be acccessed via the tabs above and they include:
+We offer a range of resources, opportunities, and events with the intention of encouraging undergraduates to learn more about oncology and to increase awareness of clinical oncology at undergraduate level.
+Information about all these can be accessed via the tabs above and they include:

 This new umbrella organisation designed to support undergraduate oncology societies in UK medical schools and to bring together students with an interest in oncology.
 Launched in May 2019, UOSA is now looking for undergraduate oncology societies to join.

 Undergraduate Non-Surgical Oncology Curriculum